 Two of the seven DP1 target fields exhibit high stellar density, 47 Tucanae and the Fornax dwarf galaxy.
-47
+47 Tucanae was chosen as an initial stress test for the science pipelines processing.
+The Fornax dwarf galaxy also exhibits high stellar density, particularly in its central regions.

 Figure 31.
 Astrometric residuals between expected and observed positions of SSOs in DP1.
-The median residuals are 0.''001 and -0.'''016 in R.A./Dec direction, with the standard deviations of 0.'''19 and 0.'''10, respectively.
-No detectable detectable systematic offset from zero indicates there are no major errors in either timing or astrometry delivered by the Rubin system.
+The median residuals are 0.''001 and -0.''016 in R.A./Dec direction, with the standard deviations of 0."19 and 0."10, respectively.
+No detectable systematic offset from zero indicates there are no major errors in either timing or astrometry delivered by the Rubin system.
 The wider scatter in the RA-direction is due to objects whose measured orbital elements are less well constrained, translating to larger along-track positional errors in the predicted positions.